TheWoodenMan/100-days-of-code/log.md

 1. The anki card system is really good for helping with command and theory retention, it challenges me to "explain" things I "just know" which will help me develop depth of knowledge in the subject.
 2. The odin project has a lot of "mindset" style prep right at the start of it which is honestly excellent, many of the other learning sources I have focus only on the code/skills so I can tell this is going to add another dimension to my learning.
+3. I used ubuntu before years ago and liked it generally despite how it lined up for gaming etc, for coding it seems to be much more suitable and I spent a few hours configuring vscode and installing supporting programs like gitcola etc.

 **Link(s) to work**